-The prophet laments that he sees destruction and violence all around him.
 The law is not protecting the righteous from the wicked.
 And he wants to know why the Lord isn't fixing things right now.

 We continue to see injustice.
 We turn to God both because we think that God would not approve of anyone causing injustice and because we think that God has the power and the willingness to change the situation.